marionebl/jaketrent-blog/content/post/django_content_type_app_label_key-constraint-herok.md

   - "heroku"
   - "postgres"
 description: Django comes with some awesome CLI tools.
 Manage.py is a beast of magic and lore.
 And it loves the fantastical kingdom of Heroku, where is romps with merr
-keywords: django, python, heroku, postgres
+metaKeywords: django, python, heroku, postgres
 published: true
 ---